Low Estrogen Levels in Menopause

 done with a medicine that has estrogen, or medicines that have estrogen and progesterone.

-HRT may also help prevent osteoporosis in some women.
+HRT may also help prevent osteoporosis in some people.
 But it may increase the risk

 for other health conditions, including heart disease, breast cancer, blood clots in

 the legs or lungs, and stroke.
-Not all women need HRT.
-Talk with your healthcare provider
+Not all people need HRT.
+Talk with your healthcare

 If you’re considering HRT: